 “Seeing how visitors of all ages connect to Anne Frank through our traveling exhibits is a wonderful experience for me.
 While we cannot go back and rewrite history we can help teach that history to empower individuals with their own moral courage.”

-Rebecca Faulkner manages special projects for the Anne Frank Center, USA.
-This includes overseeing the Sapling Project, and coordinating the Center’s Confronting Intolerance Today speaker series.
-Rebecca has over fifteen years experience directing public programs and educational outreach for museums and cultural venues in the USA and Britain, including the Jewish Museum (London) and the Museum at Eldridge Street (New York).
-Rebecca has just completed a Ph.D. in Cultural Studies from the University of London, and has written extensively on the adaptive use of civic, religious and domestic buildings as participatory museums.
+Rebecca Faulkner manages public programs and special projects for The Anne Frank Center USA.
+This includes onsite public programs, temporary exhibits, the Sapling Project, and coordinating the Center’s Confronting Intolerance Today speaker series.
+Rebecca has over fifteen years experience directing public programs and educational outreach for museums and cultural centers in the USA and Britain, including the Jewish Museum (London) and the Museum at Eldridge Street (New York).
+Rebecca has just completed a Ph.D. in Cultural Studies from the University of London, and has written extensively on museum practice and community engagement.

 Anne believed that “in spite of everything, people are truly good at heart.”
 The programs and exhibits at the Center reinforce Anne’s optimistic words, reminding us that in combating prejudice and intolerance, we are demanding a world dedicated to justice, compassion and equality.